gbmhunter/blog/content/electronics/general/kicad/a-beginners-intro-to-kicad/index.md

 sudo apt install --install-recommends kicad
 ```

+KiCAD will typically install to `/usr/share/kicad/`.

 To start KiCAD from the command line you can use:

 ```bash
 kicad
 ```

+### Windows

+Download and install the self-extracting installer from <https://kicad-pcb.org/download/windows/>.

 ## Configuring The Global Symbol Library Table